BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Anatomy

 Cats shifters are quadrepedal in their natural form, with thick paw pads and retractable claws that allow them to prowl nearly silently.
 They have keen eyesight, smell, and hearing, and are capable of feats of acrobatic athleticism.
 A cat can jump two to three times its height.
 They are also excellent climbers, although some species have difficulty returning to the ground once they have become arboreal.
 Their long tails provide them with balance, and their low-light vision is superior.
 They have lengthy canines that are often used to sever the spine or pierce the windpipe of their prey, and although their bite force is not as strong as a bear's, the bite force of a jaguar is comparable to wolves.
-They are solitary hunters but will live in communal prides.
+While their wild beast counterparts are solitary hunters, cat shifter society has developed around communal prides.
 When shapeshifted, cats vary widely in height.
 Jaguars and mountain lions have the tallest stature, averaging between 6-7 feet tall, while species such as bobcats, lynxes, jaguarundis and clouded leopards have a maximum height of 5 feet and ocelots, margays, kodkods and mountain cats may only reach 4.5 feet when shifted.
 Cats walk digitigrade while shifted and use their tails for counterbalance.
 Their fingers lengthen slightly and they retain their retractable claws.
 Unlike many other shifter species, there is little downside for a cat shifter in anthro form; they are as strong, fast, and agile as they are in their natural forms.

 Dietary Needs and Habits